swina/nuxpresso-docs/src/guide/nuxpresso-strapi.md

 ## Roles and users

-The administrator user will be created automatically at Strapi CMS bootstrap.
+The administrator user will be created automatically at Strapi CMS bootstrap (development mode only).

 > email: admin@strapi.local
 > username: admin